Check if you have been scammed

 Use only reputable websites and only ever enter your personal details on secure websites signified by 'https://' at the start of the url and a padlock or key symbol displayed on the webpage.

 Your bank or any other financial institution will never contact you by email asking you for your personal details.
 If you receive an email of this nature delete it straight away and never click on any links enclosed.
 These particular scams are known as phishing and exist with the aim of transferring you to a look a like site and capturing your personal details.

-Ensure your computer (and any computer you enter your details into) has an up to date firewall and anti-virus software installed, this will help prevent hackers gaining access to your personal information while you're online.
+Ensure your computer (and any computer you enter your details into) has an up to date firewall and anti-virus software installed, this will help prevent hackers gaining access to your personal information while you are online.

-Never let anyone disappear with your cards regardless of where you are and what you're paying for, most establishments now have portable card machines but unfortunately this does mean saying goodbye to bar tabs.
+Never let anyone disappear with your cards regardless of where you are and what you are paying for, most establishments now have portable card machines.